For not knowing about God’s righteousness and seeking to establish their own, they did not subject themselves to the righteousness of God.

 So faith comes from hearing, and hearing by the word of Christ.

 (a) Faith comes not from within but from hearing the good news of Jesus Christ.
+It is something to receive, not manufacture (2 Pet.
+1:1).

 It’s the unfailing love of God that inspires us to trust him (see entry for 1 John 4:16).
 Since the love of God is revealed in Jesus Christ (John 17:26), faith comes from hearing about Jesus (Acts 15:7, 28:24).
 See entry for Faith.